josephrubin/jongleur/README.md

 Following what I curently consider to be best practice, if you want to have {`prod`, `stage`, `qa`, etc.} environments, you should deploy the identical stack to separate accounts.
 It should be simple enough to set up a couple different deployment commands to choose the appropriate account, but that hasn't been done since this app has no active user-base yet!
 But soon!

+# Documentation

+Docs are kept in `documentation/`.
+To build the report from latex, I've set up my Mac as follows:
+1. Install MacTex
+2. Run `sudo tlmgr update --self` and then `sudo tlmgr install latexmk`

+This will make the Late Workshop VSCode extension work.